-The procedural requirements for the procurement process are detailed in the Illinois Public Utilities Act at Section 16-111.5.
-182 The Procurement Administrator, retained by the IPA in accordance with Section 1-75(a)(2) of the IPA Act, conducts the competitive procurement events on behalf of the IPA.
+The procedural requirements for the procurement process are detailed in the Illinois Public Utilities Act at Section 16-111.5.180 The Procurement Administrator, retained by the IPA in accordance with Section 1-75(a)(2) of the IPA Act, conducts the competitive procurement events on behalf of the IPA.
 The costs of the Procurement Administrator incurred by the IPA are recovered from the bidders and suppliers that participate in the competitive solicitations, through both IPA-assessed Bid Participation Fees and Supplier Fees.
 The "eligible retail customers" for each of the participating utilities ultimately incur these costs as it is assumed that suppliers' bid prices reflect a recovery of these fees.
-As required by the PUA and in order to operate in the best interests of consumers, the IPA and the Procurement Administrator review the procurement process each year in order to identify potential improvements.
+As required by the PUA and in order to operate in the best interests of consumers, the IPA and the Procurement Administrator review the procurement process each year in order to identify potential improvements.181 The Agency implemented changes to the procurement process in response to the COVID-19 pandemic involving remote submission of bid documentation that have proven successful and reflect good practice; those will be continued going forward.

 Consistent with changes to the IPA's procurement process resulting from Public Act 99-0906, the IPA no longer includes the procurement of renewable energy resources as part of the annual procurement plan.
-The procurement of RECs is instead covered by the Long-Term Renewable Resources Procurement Plan.
-The IPA's procurement process going forward will continue to procure standard wholesale products for the utilities' eligible retail customers through the annual procurement plans.
+The procurement of RECs is instead covered by the Long-Term Renewable Resources Procurement Plan.182 The IPA's procurement process going forward will continue to procure standard wholesale products for the utilities' eligible retail customers through the annual procurement plans.